dart-lang/site-www/src/codelabs/null-safety.md

 ## Nullable and non-nullable types

-All types are non-nullable by default.
+When you opt into null safety, all types are non-nullable by default.
 For example, if you have a variable of type String, it will always contain a string.

 ## Nullable types